marmer/tdd-workshop/readme.md

 ```

 ## Rules
+* The application has to be started with two commandline parameters
+* The first parameter takes the path of the input file
+* The second parameter takes the path of the output file
 * The minefield is a rectangular matrix.
 * The field can be initialized with any width and length bigger or equal to 1
 * The field width can be different from the fields length